Washington Men's Camerata's Logo

 October 3, 2024 (Washington, DC) – Washington Men's Camerata, a chorus in the nation's Capital for four decades, today revealed that it is the hearty, mellifluous sound behind the latest official version of the Washington Commanders fight song, "Hail to the Commanders."
 They will perform the song live with the Commanders Marching Band before the team's home game against the Cleveland Browns on October 6, 2024.

 Washington Men’s Camerata, directed by Scott Tucker, is DC’s premier tenor and bass chorus performing, promoting, and preserving diverse choral music and camaraderie since 1984.
-The Camerata has performed at The Kennedy Center, The White House, Smithsonian, National Gallery of Art, Wolf Trap, Strathmore, and across the region–alongside National Symphony Orchestra, The U.S. Army Chorus, Washington Symphonic Brass, Mark Morris Dance Group, Symphony Orchestra of Northern Virginia, and on NPR, PBS, and SiriusXM.
+The Camerata has performed at The Kennedy Center, The White House, Smithsonian, National Gallery of Art, Capital One Arena, Wolf Trap, Strathmore, and across the region–alongside National Symphony Orchestra, The U.S. Army Chorus, Washington Symphonic Brass, Mark Morris Dance Group, Symphony Orchestra of Northern Virginia, and on NPR, PBS, and SiriusXM.
 A 501(c)(3) organization, the Camerata has recorded six albums and regularly commissions and premieres pieces, part of a national lending library of low-voice sheet music, The Demetrius Project, with over 200,000 scores of 3,300 works. camerata.com